Linear park: North America

 In some cities, many linear parks run through residential areas.
 In this case, the front of the house will face the streets, while the back faces a small linear park containing a pathway, trees and grass connecting different areas together.
 There are examples of this in some US cities and some Canadian cities, such as Saskatoon, Canada.
 Houses connected with linear parks are more common in suburban and rural areas where space is much less in-demand.

 In the 21st century, prevalent examples of linear parks that have seen high levels of visitors are the High Line in New York City and the Bloomingdale Trail in Chicago.
-The High Line in New York City is a 1.4 mile (2.2 km) long rail trail and greenway, having been built on a portion of a defunct rail line as well as constructed to have greenery all throughout.
+The High Line in New York City is a 1.4 mi rail trail and greenway, having been built on a portion of a defunct rail line as well as constructed to have greenery all throughout.
 Like its Paris counterpart Promenade Plantee, the High Line has been transformed into a linear park that allows for activities such as sight-seeing and exercise, while being elevated.
 The High Line's annual budget is funded almost entirely by park visitors, though it is operated by the New York City Department of Parks and Recreation license agreement.
-Bloomingdale Trail in Chicago is the longest linear park in the Western Hemisphere, and the second-longest linear park in the world, with a length of 2.7 miles (4.3 km), just under Paris' Promenade Plantee at 2.9 miles (4.6 km).
+Bloomingdale Trail in Chicago is the longest linear park in the Western Hemisphere, and the second-longest linear park in the world, with a length of 2.7 mi, just under Paris' Promenade Plantee at 2.9 mi.
 Bloomingdale Trial was created by converting an elevated portion of the former Bloomingdale railway to this linear park, which features trees, flowers, plants, shrubbery, grass, light posts, and benches throughout.
 The greenway transverses through the neighborhoods of Logan Square, Humboldt Park, and West Town.